 It has served as the home of many prominent and affluent Washingtonians, as well as foreign legations.
 Many prominent local and national architects are represented in this unusually rich and varied streetscape.
 Dupont Circle serves as the centerpiece of many of the diagonal L'Enfant avenues.
 The district also includes fine examples of early apartments, 1920s commercial buildings along Connecticut Avenue, modest working-class dwellings, stables, and carriage houses.
-Approximately 3100 buildings c.
-1875‑1931 make up the district.
+Approximately 3,100 buildings dating from about 1875 to 1931 make up the district.

 DC Inventory: June 17, 1977; expanded June 30, 1983 (effective January 4, 1985) and February 24, 2005 (effective May 22, 2005)